abdulazizasiri/Regex/README.md

   /h.t/ This matches hat, hot or any one character.This will not match heat.
 It is more than one character.

   ```
+Warning: The wild character can fit any character even characters that you do not want so sometimes it is best to escape it.